 GRAS is a worldwide leader in the sound and vibration industry.
 They develop and manufacture state-of-the-art measurement microphones and related equipment for industries where acoustic measuring accuracy and repeatability are of utmost importance.

-GRAS measurement microphones are amongst the world's best.
-Measurement microphones can divide into Free-field measurement microphone, Pressure measurement microphone, and Random-incidence measurement microphone covering various frequency ranges, dynamic ranges and application situations.
+GRAS measurement microphones can divide into Free-field measurement microphone, Pressure measurement microphone, and Random-incidence measurement microphone covering various frequency ranges, dynamic ranges and application situations.
 The differences between measurement microphones from group to group are at the higher frequencies, where the measurement microphone size becomes comparable with the wavelengths of the sound being measured.
 Pick your choice of measurement microphone set or get guidance from the measurement microphone guide.

 With this guide, you can find help to select the right measurement microphone for your applications.
 Get introduced to selecting externally polarized or prepolarized measurement microphones, free-field measurement microphone, pressure or random incidence measurement microphones as well as learning about the dynamic range of a measurement microphone and the frequency range of a measurement microphone.